 Pom pom crab (Lybia sp.) compatibility

-Aside from not being demanding at all, another great thing about pom pom crabs is that they’re great neighbors.
-Although they’re listed as not reef safe in some places, all of the actual accounts of aquarists who keep them have noted that they’re very peaceful.
-If a fish does bother a pom pom crab, it probably only needs to get bumped with the anemone once to refrain from doing that again!
+Aside from not being demanding at all, another great thing about pom pom crabs is that they’re usually good neighbors.
+If a fish does bother a pom pom crab, it probably only needs to get bumped with the anemone once to refrain from doing so again!

 Did you know?
 There’s also a freshwater pom pom crab that goes by the same common name.
 Ptychognathus barbatus is a fully aquatic crab species that sports hairy patches on its claws, which it uses to catch food particles.